pygmy-twylyte/amble/DEVLOG.md

 So, I intend to keep an informal log here, going forward.
 With the exception of this intro, newest entries will be at the top.

 ---
+2-17-2026

+Didn't make any headway on the content tonight.
+The amble-LSP language server was annoying me (there was an indexing problem causing false positive diagnostics, leading back to a problem with the tree-sitter grammar's handling of scheduled action blocks which was also causing syntax highlighting to fail).
+Worked with Codex first for a workaround, but then wound up updating the tree-sitter-amble's parsing within schedule blocks -- diagnostics are fixed along with the syntax highlighting -- which will make further work on the content easier going forward.

+On another note: I *really* wish I would have named this thing Ramble instead of Amble!
+I'm not sure what one would need to do to change it across... everything.
+I may just be too locked in to Amble for it.

+---
 2-16-2026

 Haven't kept this log as I'd intended for frequent tidbits.
 So it goes.